gretapoc/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 **Solution:**

-- Selecting the customer_id, product_name, and num_items from the nu subquery.
+- Selecting the `customer_id`, `product_name`, and `num_items` from the `nu` subquery.
--  Creating a subquery named nu to calculate the count of each product purchased by each customer.
+- Creating a subquery named `nu` to calculate the count of each product purchased by each customer.
--  Subquery nu: calculates the count of each product purchased by each customer.
+- Subquery `nu`: calculates the count of each product purchased by each customer.
--  Joining the nu subquery with another subquery ma to determine the most popular item for each customer.
+- Joining the `nu` subquery with another subquery `ma` to determine the most popular item for each customer.
--  Subquery ma: determines the maximum count of items purchased by each customer.
+- Subquery `ma`: determines the maximum count of items purchased by each customer.
--  Subquery nu: calculates the count of each product purchased by each customer.
+- Subquery `nu`: calculates the count of each product purchased by each customer.
--  Ordering the results in descending order based on num_items.
+- Ordering the results in descending order based on `num_items`.

 ```sql
 SELECT